The Reading Wars in Retrospect: Uncovering the Ideologies that Changed American Schools (A Series)

 Part One: Edward Bellamy & Looking Backward: 2000-1887

 On the night of May 30, 1887, after returning home from an afternoon with his fiancé, West was unable to fall asleep for the second night in a row.
 As was his habit, when facing insomnia, he requested the services of Doctor Pillsbury, a mesmerist who put him to sleep.
-He was awakened in the year 2000 by Dr. Leete and his beautiful daughter Edith.
+He was awakened in the year 2000 by Doctor Leete and his beautiful daughter Edith.

 At the end of the novel, West discovered that Edith Leete, with whom he had fallen in love, was the granddaughter of his nineteenth-century fiancé.